You are not required to use the body shop your insurance company recommends.

 As always when dealing with insurance matters, it’s a good idea to make a list of questions for the adjuster and/or the customer service department with your insurance company.
 You don’t make a claim under your car insurance coverage every day, and you want to make sure that you are making the kinds of decisions that will get you back on the road as quickly as possible.

-Enter your zip to compare free auto insurance quotes online now!
+Enter your ZIP code to compare free auto insurance quotes online now!